 Shakti Electromagnetic Stabilizer aka Shakti Stone

-The effect is however too big to be discarded.
+The effect that this “stone” has is too big to be discarded.
 Mysterious?
 You bet.
-But easily audible!
+But easily audible.

 The Shakti Stone.
 It has already been in production for many years.
 You may have heard about it but discarded it as nonsense.
 I know I did.
 I always thought that should there be an effect then surely it would be minimal.
 But when a friend brought it with him and placed it on my DAC I couldn’t believe what I heard…